 For further information or for international orders, please contact Steven Anthony at (301) 419-8222 or by e-mail Santhony@mahsnet.org.

 For people living in the Washington, DC area, MAHS also offers an annual 10-session Introduction to Underwater Archaeology live classroom course starting the last Tuesday in January.
-See course description or course schedule for details.
+See course description for details.